Pelagic and Open Ocean Accounting

 Functional characteristics:

-For guidance on how condition variables translate into indicators, see TG-2.1 Biophysical Indicators.
+For how condition variables translate into indicators, see TG-2.1 Biophysical Indicators.

 Reference conditions